ThomasMJosline/CTBhackthon/level1_design1/README.md

 ## Verification Environment

 The process of verification is done using Python language with the help of [CoCoTb](https://www.cocotb.org/) library.
-The test drives inputs to the Design Under Test (adder module here) which takes in 4-bit inputs *a* and *b* and gives 5-bit output *sum*
+<br> The inputs of te multiplexer module are 31

 The values are assigned to the input port using
 ```